Cerchie/js-client-demo-script/README.md

 ## Intro

 [Lucia on screen]
 "Tabs or Spaces? merge or rebase?
 Vim or Emacs?
 These questions have plagued developers for centuries!
-Ok, maybe not "centuries", [show_screen_recording_of_votes_here] but I decided to take the problem into my own hands and host a poll.
+Ok, maybe not "centuries", [website-1.mov] but I decided to take the problem into my own hands and host a poll.
 And I'm going to show you how I did it using web development tools and Apache Kafka.
 You can cast your own vote at the link below.

 ...I'm Lucia Cerchie at Confluent, and in this video, I'm going to tell you how I made this website. [switch back to Lucia on screen]